Tarka the Otter: Influence

-Although Williamson's reputation as a writer was affected in the wake of his support for Oswald Mosley and many of his works are now little read, Tarka has continued to be an influential work.
+Tarka has been an influential work.
 American writer Rachel Carson once wrote that Williamson's work had "deeply influenced" her and said that Tarka the Otter and Salar the Salmon would be two of three books she might take to a desert island.
 Ted Hughes, who later became friends with an elderly Williamson, repeatedly cited reading the book as an important experience for him, while the author Roger Deakin wrote that he admired the "beauty and ice-clear accuracy" of Williamson's writing and described Tarka as a "great mythic poem".

-Others to whom the book was significant included the nature writers Kenneth Allsop and Denys Watkins-Pitchford, who described it as "the greatest animal story ever written".
+Others to whom the book was significant included the nature writers Kenneth Allsop and Denys Watkins-Pitchford ('BB'), who described it as "the greatest animal story ever written".

-The book has led to Britain's Tarka Trail and to the establishment of the Tarka Country Tourism Authority in North Devon.